Cohabitation & Unmarried Couples

 Contact us

-Cohabiting couples have very often built up a life together over a long period of time.
+Cohabiting couples have often built up a life together over a long period of time.
 Therefore, there will be various issues to address during a separation.
 Broadly speaking, these issues may concern any children, financial provisions for the children and the redistribution of finances and any assets between the individuals themselves.

 Regarding the ownership of and interest in property where cohabitees or former cohabitees are not married, the Court looks at the laws of Land and Trust.
 The same is true of joint owners of property who were not in a relationship.
 The Court would look to the common joint intention of ownership of the property was, often determined by whose name the property is in.
 Still, factors such as agreements, financial contributions towards the property or the general circumstances can also show what the common intention was to be.